RWKV/RWKV-wiki/docs/basic/FAQ.md

 ## Is the RWKV model censored?

 RWKV models are generally not censored.
-However while we remove common gotchas from the gpt4all training dataset (aka the "I cannot answer this as a LLM"), it is by no means a perfect dataset.
-As such it is possible for the model to still self-censor itself in some cases.
+While we remove common gotchas from the gpt4all training dataset (such as "I cannot answer this as a LLM" responses), it isn't perfect.
+Consequently, the model may still occasionally self-censor despite efforts to prevent this behavior.

 ## Why does the various model have context length (4k/8k) listed in their name?

-While RWKV on a technical level has "infinite" context length, it requires training data of a certain context length, to be able to perform tasks efficiently.
+While RWKV on a technical level has an "infinite" context length, it requires training data of a certain context length, to be able to perform tasks efficiently.
 The listed model "context length" is the "effective context length" which the model has been trained with.
 Anything longer than that, and the model performance is expected to degrade drastically, as it has not been trained to handle such a long context.

-It is possible to train / finetune a model to longer context length, provided you have the training data to do so.
+But if you have the training data, you can to train / finetune a model to longer context length.

 ## What is RWKV licensed under?

-RWKV and its models is Apache 2.0 licensed, which means it is suitable for both commercial and non-commercial use.
+RWKV and all its models are released under the Apache 2.0 license, which means they can be used in both commercial and non-commercial applications.

-## What is racoon??
+## What is racoon?

 Racoon is a community finetuned model, for chat and general purpose use.
 And is made by @nath , you can find it here : https://huggingface.co/m8than/rwkv-v4-raccoon

-It has its own quirky personality, and is more then willing to insult you the user if needed be.
+It has its own quirky personality and is more then willing to insult you the user if needed be.

 ## What are the RWKV chat commands ?